-- 29. The terms of offices of election commission members should not be terminated on a discretionary basis, as it casts doubt as to the independence of the members.
+- 28. The terms of offices of election commission members should not be terminated on a discretionary basis, as it casts doubt as to the independence of the members.
 Termination for disciplinary reasons is permissible provided that the grounds for this are clear and restrictively specified in the law.
 Article 21 provides that parliament can terminate early the terms of office of non-party appointed CEC members.
 In addition, Article 37 sets out the potential forms of disciplinary action that DECs can employ against PECs, including termination of authority.
 While these provisions list relevant sanctions, they should do more to ensure that the sanction of termination is not abused and is only applied with careful consideration to proportionality.
-It is recommended by the Venice Commission and OSCE/ODIHR that the Code protects election commission members from arbitrary removal by setting out under what grounds a removal is justified as compared to what grounds require a lesser sanction. - 30.
+It is recommended by the Venice Commission and OSCE/ODIHR that the Code protects election commission members from arbitrary removal by setting out under what grounds a removal is justified as compared to what grounds require a lesser sanction. - 29.
 Article 21(1g) provides that the authority of a commission member terminates if the party, which appointed the member, "recalls" the member.
-In light of Article 19(3), which states that members of election commissions are independent and are not representatives of his/her appointing subject, the rationale for recall is questionable.
-In fact, there is no justification for allowing discretionary recall of an election commission member because the
+21 In light of Article 19(3), which states that members of election commissions are independent and are not representatives of his/her appointing subject, the rationale for recall is questionable.
+In fact, there is no justification for allowing discretionary recall of an election commission member because the possibility of such recall will undermine the impartiality, independence and stability of election administration.
+The amendment introduced in June 2006 to the Article 21(5), which currently states that "recalling precinct election commission member during the last 15 days before the vote is prohibited" attests to the legislator's intent to ensure the stability of precinct elections commissions.
+Nevertheless, this amendment does not address the fundamental problem that gave rise to the recommendation.
+It is recommended that the Code be amended to provide legal protection to members of election commissions in order to prevent their removal by the bodies, which appointed them and to enhance their ability to perform their duties independently, impartially, and professionally.22

-Existing Commitments for Democratic Elections in OSCE Participating States, par.
+20 Existing Commitments for Democratic Elections in OSCE Participating States, par.
 4; Venice Commission Code of Good Practice in Electoral Matters, II.
 3.1.